 Another difference between OEM and ARG is the levels of residual stress around the perimeter called the “Weak Spot” which causes windshields to fracture easier in this area and then crack.
 This is called an edge crack.
 OEM windshields by contract with the vehicle manufacturers limit this stress that causes them to fracture and crack easier in an OEM windshield.
 To do this OEMs are made slower requiring more time and energy (heat/BTUs) during the bending and annealing process to limit residual stress in the edge area of the windshield.
 Vehicle manufacturers require the residual stress to be under 1,000 psi.
 The ARG glass may be annealed faster requiring less time and less energy (heat/BTUs) and with no contract limiting the residual stress it can be higher and edge crack easier.

-Note: Windshields "from an OEM manufacturer" may NOT be OEM windshield, it is a windshield from a company that also makes original windshields; it has completely different specs and is made in a different factory.
+Note: A windshields "from an OEM manufacturer" may NOT be an OEM windshield, it is a windshield from a company that also makes original windshields; it has completely different specs and is made in a different factory.
 This may be used by some to mislead the consumer into thinking they are getting an OEM windshield when in fact it is aftermarket.

 - · Repairs Done When the Consumer Did Not Choose the Repair Company but Called the Insurance Company

-- Calling your insurance company for a repair may not be the best avenue for the consumer when it comes to Auto Glass.
+- Calling your insurance company for a repair may not be the best avenue for the consumer when it comes to auto glass.
 We recommend you educate yourself as to what is repairable, what your options are and choose your own shop and then call the insurance claim number together with the shop you have chosen.
 The shop being in the business deals with the claim process every day and will know more about what is going on than the consumer.
-For example here are repairs that were done to consumers that called their insurance company for a repair.
+For example, following are examples of repairs that were done to consumers that called their insurance companies for a repair.
 CLICK HERE to view improper repairs.

 - · Check the Warranty